 The college students who volunteer as Muses come from a wide range of academic disciplines.
 Their commitment to the program includes guiding a group each week, and reserving availability for three additional check-ins or trainings each semester.
 Muses generally meet with their coalition groups during lunch, recess, or occasionally before instruction begins for the day.
 Muse trainings take place on Colby’s campus and the G*rls Coalition Groups meet in schools in the greater Waterville area.

 Participating as a Muse is a rewarding experience for the student volunteers.
 As a result of their participation in our program, some students discover and/or change their career paths.
 Becoming a Muse helps to build community relationships and will present valuable perspective on local issues impacting one’s community.

-Anyone enrolled at Colby can be a Muse!
-Reach out if you are interested.
-Coalition groups are centered around the girls but, of course, Muses get a lot out of the experience as well.
-There is so much to learn from the young girls, and spending lots of time with a co-Muse is incredibly rewarding.
+Anyone enrolled at Colby can be a Muse; reach out if you are interested!
+Coalition groups are centered around the girls and gender expansive youth but, of course, Muses gain a lot from the experience as well.
+There is so much to learn from the young g*rls, and spending lots of time with a co-Muse is incredibly rewarding.

 Gender is a social construct and for centuries it’s held onto a binary (boys & girls) system.
 HGHW does not believe in the binary; the deep history of systemic sexism and transphobia has uniquely harmed self-identifying girls and gender expansive folks.
 This is who we work with.
 As consistently learning intersectional feminists, we welcome and celebrate folks across all identities, abilities, races, ethnicities, religions, economic statuses and sexual orientations.